 1 Overall description

 SA6 would like to thank CT for LS on withdrawal of Rel-17 version of TS 24.549.
+CT asked SA6 to provide feedback on CT1’s preference to withdraw the Rel-17 version of TS 24.549, and, if this preference is acceptable to SA6, to consider aligning Rel-17 stage 2 specification accordingly.